gdurisi/gdurisi.github.io/_posts/2018-11-20-vacancies.md

 ![image-left](/images/AvancezChalmers.png){: .align-left}
 I am looking for two postdoctoral researchers and 1 Phd student who are interested in joining my research team.

-The first postdoctoral vacancy is in the area of **secure, private, and low-latency wireless cloud connectivity for Internet-of-thing applications**
+The first postdoctoral vacancy is in the area of **secure, private, and low-latency wireless cloud connectivity for Internet-of-thing applications**.

 More informations about this position are available [here](http://www.chalmers.se/en/about-chalmers/Working-at-Chalmers/Vacancies/Pages/default.aspx?rmpage=job&rmjob=6928).